sensedeep/custom-metrics/README.md

 ## Limitations

-If you are updating metrics extremely frequently, CustomMetrics can impose a meaningful DynamoDB write load as each metric update will result in a database write.
-If you have such high frequency metric updates, consider using
-[Metric Buffering](#buffering) to buffer and coalesce metric updates.
+If you are updating metrics extremely frequently, CustomMetrics can impose a meaningful DynamoDB write load as each metric update will result in one database write.
+If you have very high frequency metric updates, consider using [Metric Buffering](#buffering) to buffer and coalesce metric updates.

 ## Metric Schema